kyutai-labs/moshivis/kyuteye_mlx/README.md

 ## Usage

-We have tested the MLX version with MacBook Pro M3.
+We have tested the MLX version with MacBook Air M3 (4-bit quantization) and a MacMini M4 Pro (both 4- and 8-bit quantization).

 We use (and recommend) `uv` to run the server.
 Start the server with:
 ```bash